Swachh Bharat Mission

 The campaign's official name is in Hindi.
 In English, it translates to "Clean India Mission".
 The campaign was officially launched on 2 October 2014 at Rajghat, New Delhi by the Prime Minister of India Narendra Modi.
-It is India's largest cleanliness mission to date with three million government employees, students and citizens from all parts of India participating in 4,043 cities, towns, and rural communities.
-At a rally in Champaran, the Prime Minister of India Narendra Modi called the campaign Satyagrah se Swachhagrah in reference to Gandhi's Champaran Satyagraha launched on 10 April 1916.
+It is India's largest cleanliness mission to date, with three million government employees, students and citizens from all parts of India participating in 4,043 cities, towns, and rural communities.
+At a rally in Champaran, the Prime Minister of India, Narendra Modi, called the campaign Satyagrah se Swachhagrah in reference to Gandhi's Champaran Satyagraha launched on 10 April 1916.

 The mission was split into two: rural and urban.
 In rural areas "SBM - Gramin" was financed and monitored through the Ministry of Drinking Water and Sanitation (since converted to the Department of Drinking Water and Sanitation under the Ministry of Jal Shakti) whereas "SBM - urban" was overseen by the Ministry of Housing and Urban Affairs.
 The rural division has a five-tier mechanism: central, state, district, block panchayat, and gram panchayat.

-The government provided subsidy for the construction of nearly 90 million toilets between 2014 and 2019, although some Indians especially in rural areas choose to not use them.
-The campaign was criticized for using coercive approaches to force people to use toilets.
+The government provided a subsidy for the construction of nearly 90 million toilets between 2014 and 2019, although some Indians, especially in rural areas, choose not to use them.
+The campaign was criticised for using coercive approaches to force people to use toilets.
 Some people were stopped from defecating in open and threatened with withdrawal from government benefits.

 The campaign was financed by the Government of India and state governments.
 The former released $5.8 billion (Rs 40,700 crore) of funds for toilet construction in 700,000 villages.
 The total budget for the rural and urban components was estimated at $28 billion, of which 93 per cent was for construction, with the rest being allocated for behaviour change campaigns and administration.

-In 2022, approximately 157 million people in India, representing about 11% of the total population, were practicing open defecation.
+In 2022, approximately 157 million people in India, representing about 11% of the total population, were practising open defecation.
 This figure included 17% of the rural population (about 154 million) and 0.5% of the urban population (approximately 2.8 million).
 In comparison, in 2000, around 776 million people, or 73% of the total population, practiced open defecation, including 91% of the rural population (around 701 million) and 25.8% of the urban population (around 75 million), the WHO/UNICEF Joint Monitoring Programme (JMP) reported.
-Although there has been significant progress, India still had the largest number of people practicing open defecation, followed by Nigeria and Ethiopia.
+Although there has been significant progress, India still has the largest number of people practising open defecation, followed by Nigeria and Ethiopia.